thehottgame/TheHoTTGame/README.md

 ## How the game works

-Our Game is under development.
-Please contact the devs.
+Our Game is currently under development.
-Currently you can try the _quests_ in the `Trinitarianism` folder.
+As of now you can try the _quests_ in the `Trinitarianism` folder.
 Each quest consists of three files, for example :
-- `Trinitarianism/Quest0.md` is the guide for the quest In there, you will find details of the tasks you must finish in order to complete the quest.
+- `Trinitarianism/Quest0.md` is the guide for the quest.
+  In there, you will find details of the tasks you must finish in order to complete the quest.
   For now, it is recommended that you view these online within github.
-- `Trinitarianism/Quest0.agda` is the actual file in which you do the quest.
+- `Trinitarianism/Quest0.agda` is the agda file in which you do the quest.
 - `Trinitarianism/Quest0Solutions.agda` contains
   solutions to the tasks in the quest.